 With QLCers, they don’t know exactly what that passion looks like, they just know it’s not the job they’re doing at the moment.
 I coach them on getting clear on what they want to do.
 Not by telling them, but by aligning them with their values, strengths and interests so they become clear about their next steps and they don’t feel like they’re wasting time.

 Creatives already have that life of passion but they’re alone a lot and don’t get the support and development that people working in big organisations get.
 They hustle and grind working for themselves and can sometimes lose clarity and focus.
 They sometimes feel overwhelmed and demotivated, thinking ‘What’s the point?’
-Should I jut get a 9 to 5 and be done with it?”.
-I do personal and business development coaching with them which packs them full of skills, strategies and mindset techniques to manage their day-to-day a lot smoother and more productive.
+Should I jut get a 9 to 5 and be done with it?’.
+I do personal and business development coaching with them which packs them full of skills, strategies and mindset techniques to make their day-to-day smoother and more productive.

 I LOVED studying psychology at uni.